Nuevo Bayamón Rock Climbing

 If you would like to donate directly, you can send your donation by paypal to firstname.lastname@example.org

 The crags are in the park Julio Enrique Monagas in the municipality of Bayamón.

 Map of the hiking path that leads to the access trails for the crag:

 Map of the crag, sectors, and access trails:

 The park charges a parking fee, currently $4, 7am to about 2pm, when the gate attendant goes home.
 After the park gate, cross the parking lot and follow the road to the right.
 Right after passing this parking lot, turn right, which will take you to a second parking lot, within sight, between playgrounds and gazebos.
 Park here.
 This map has it detailed quite clearly: https://osm.org/go/Y0SufmJ~j--?m=

 From the parking lot, hike up the tar road that heads towards the woods.
 Pass under a rain shelter structure onto a thin and paved path.
 It will curve sharply to the right, past several mountain bike trails.
-Right after, you'll spot a cement post with a cairn (a stack of rocks) on top of it.
+Right after, you'll spot a cement post with a carabiner picture.
 Take the mountain bike trail that goes to the left and uphill from here.
 Keep your eyes and ears open for bicyclists.
 As you hike up, keep right at the first junction and left at the second junction.
-When you come out into a clearing or open area, keep hiking straight ahead and up.
+When you come out into a clearing or open area, there’s another carabiner picture keep hiking straight ahead and up.
 Pass the wooden benches, on your right.